 - (a) Unless its disclosure is allowed by this Order, PROTECTED INFORMATION shall not be disclosed except as agreed by the parties or as allowed by another Order of this Court. - (b) An employee of the United States may disclose, or may direct another person to disclose, PROTECTED INFORMATION that is relevant to any civil, criminal, regulatory, or administrative action to any appropriate federal, state, local, foreign, or tribal law enforcement authority or any other appropriate agency with authority to enforce laws pertaining to any activity relating to the PROTECTED INFORMATION.
-Any such agency that receives PROTECTED INFORMATION shall keep it confidential to the extent provided by law and shall not be subject to this Order.

-(c) PROTECTED INFORMATION may be also disclosed by the receiving party to Qualified Recipients as defined in paragraph 5.
+However prior to any such disclosure the employee intending to make the disclosure must provide 14 days' notice to the producing party to allow the producing party the opportunity to object if such objection is appropriate.
+Any such agency that receives PROTECTED INFORMATION shall keep it confidential to the extent provided by law. - (c) PROTECTED INFORMATION may be also disclosed by the receiving party to Qualified Recipients as defined in paragraph 5.
 Unless otherwise allowed by the agreement of the parties, by this Order, or by another Order of this Court, Qualified Recipients shall hold such information received from the disclosing party in confidence, shall use the information only for purposes of this action and for no other action, shall not use it for any business or other commercial purpose, shall not use it for filing or prosecuting any patent application (of any type) or patent reissue or reexamination request, and shall not disclose it to any person.
-All information that has been designated CONFIDENTIAL INFORMATION or as CONFIDENTIAL INFORMATION - ATTORNEYS EYES ONLY shall be carefully maintained so as to preclude access by persons who are not qualified to receive such information under the terms of this Order.
+All information that has been designated CONFIDENTIAL INFORMATION or as CONFIDENTIAL INFORMATION ATTORNEYS EYES ONLY shall be carefully maintained so as to preclude access by persons who are not qualified to receive such information under the terms of this Order.